Crate bevy_reflect

 We can implement Reflect on any type that satisfies both of the following conditions:

-• The type implements Any.
-This is true if and only if the type itself has a 'static lifetime.
+• The type implements Any, Send, and Sync.
+For the Any requirement to be satisfied, the type itself must have a 'static lifetime.

 • All fields and sub-elements themselves implement Reflect (see the derive macro documentation for details on how to ignore certain fields when deriving).